 Putting a Positive Spin on a Perfunctory Notification

-Two types of letters are ignored by the powers that be: rants from obviously disturbed people whom you do not want to encourage, and correspondence in which the writer expresses views with which you do not want to be associated.
-These communications usually don't even warrant the perfunctory form letter.
-They are simply ignored.
+Two types of letters are ignored by the powers that be: rants from obviously disturbed people you do not want to encourage, and correspondence in which the writer expresses views with which you do not want to be associated.
+These communications usually don't even warrant the perfunctory form letter, they are simply ignored.

 The letter I sent our Prime Minister was not ignored, even if it took four months before the postman dropped a letter in my mailbox with "Office of the Prime Minister" as the return address.